kvarak/dnd/docs/_Classes/barbarian.md

 When you choose this path at 1st level, you can use your action to predict the weather for the next 24 hours.
 You can sense where within a 5 mile radius a storm will happen, what kind of storm it will be, and how intense the storm will be.

 ### Storm of Fury
 Starting at 3rd level, you emanate a stormy, magical aura while you rage.
-The aura extends 10 feet from you in every direction, but not through total cover.
+The aura extends 10 ft in every direction, but not through total cover.

-Your aura has an effect that activates when you enter your rage, and you can activate the effect again on each of your turns as a bonus action.
+Your aura has an effect that activates when you enter your rage, and you can activate the effect again on each of your turns as a ***bonus action***.
 Choose desert, sea, or tundra.
 Your aura’s effect depends on that chosen environment, as detailed below.
 You can change your environment choice whenever you gain a level in this class.

 If your aura’s effects require a saving throw, the DC equals 8 + your proficiency bonus + your Constitution modifier.